maomincoding/mettle-doc/doc/en/tool/createMettleApp/index.md

 - mettle-jsx-apps

 Use JSX syntax to develop Mettle + mettleRouter, which is suitable for jumping multiple pages and slightly more complex applications.

+- mettle-tsx

+Mettle is developed using TSX syntax.

+- mettle-tsx-apps

+Use TSX syntax to develop Mettle + mettleRouter, which is suitable for jumping multiple pages and slightly more complex applications.